KQED News StaffKQED News Staff

 Tyche Hendricks is editor for The California Report, KQED’s daily, statewide radio news program.
 She leads KQED's immigration coverage, and recently reported on the plight of migrant teens locked in indefinite detention -- a collaboration with the Center for Investigative Reporting.
 She also coordinates KQED's election coverage.
 Before joining KQED in 2010, Tyche worked as a newspaper reporter at the San Francisco Chronicle, as well as the Hearst-owned San Francisco Examiner, the San Jose Mercury-News and the Seattle Times.
 Her work has been recognized with awards from the Radio and Television News Directors Association, including a 2012 Edward R. Murrow award for KQED's election coverage; the Society for Professional Journalists; the Education Writers Association; the Best of the West and the National Federation of Community Broadcasters.
 Tyche has taught at the University of California at Berkeley Graduate School of Journalism and, from 2010 to 2015, directed a national immigration symposium for professional journalists there She is the author of The Wind Doesn't Need a Passport: Stories from the U.S.-Mexico Borderlands (U.C.
 Press, 2010).
 Tyche holds a BA from Wesleyan University, and master's degrees in Latin American Studies and Journalism from U.C.
 Berkeley.
 She speaks fluent Spanish and passable French.

 Vanessa Rancaño covers education for KQED.
 She's one of the few people in her family who's not a teacher, but she didn't stray too far from the profession.
 Her work has appeared on NPR's Morning Edition, All Things Considered, Marketplace, Here & Now, Latino USA and Snap Judgment.
-She's received a national award from the Association of Alternative Newsmedia and a regional RTDNA Edward R. Murrow Award.
+She's received a national award from the Association of Alternative Newsmedia and shared in national and regional RTDNA Edward R. Murrow Awards.
 Vanessa grew up in California's Central Valley.
 She's a former NPR Kroc Fellow, and a graduate of the UC Berkeley Graduate School of Journalism.

 Victoria Mauleón is The California Report's senior editor, overseeing the production and editorial direction of the weekly, statewide news magazine program.
 She is the show's primary content editor, working with KQED reporters, member station reporters and freelancers.
 Victoria has taught advanced radio and podcasting at the University of California at Berkeley’s Graduate School of Journalism.
 Before her work in radio, Victoria worked as a television producer, and her work aired on PBS, MSNBC, HBO, VH1, and AMC.
 Her work has earned her a Northern California Emmy Award, a John Swett Award, an Excellence in Journalism Award from the Society of Professional Journalists, two San Francisco Peninsula Press Club awards and a Casey Medal for Meritorious Journalism.